matthematics/schubmult/README.md

 python3 schubmult.py 1 2 4 9 11 6 8 12 3 5 7 10 - 6 8 1 2 3 4 7 10 12 14 5 9 11 13

 This has a runtime of roughly 1 minute on my machine, whereas schubmult takes 1 minute, 19 seconds.
-Speed will vary tremendously by case.
+Runtime will vary tremendously by case.
 This problem is #P-hard.
 Though the result is always nonnegative and the problem is in GapP, it is not known to be in #P at this time.